amansharif/Recommender-Systems/README.md

 # Recommender-System
-It consists the work I've done during my M.tech in VIT Chennai under the guidance of Dr. Syed Ibrahim and with the help of Suganeshwari
+It consists the work I've done during my M.tech in VIT Chennai under the guidance of Dr. Syed Ibrahim and with the help of Research Scholar Suganeshwari.